Smile asymptotics for Bachelier implied volatility

 \section{Conclusions}

-In this letter, we have extended the asymptotic analysis of the Implied Volatility smile from the Black–Scholes setting, as developed in \cite{benaim2009regular}, to the Bachelier model, that is particularly relevant in markets where the underlying asset can take negative values.
+In this paper, we have extended the asymptotic analysis of the implied volatility smile from the Black–Scholes setting, as developed by \cite{benaim2009regular}, to the Bachelier model, which is particularly relevant in markets where the underlying asset can take negative values.

-Using the theory of regular variation, we have derived explicit asymptotic expressions for the Bachelier Implied Volatility in the wings of the volatility smile, i.e., for large positive or negative moneyness.
-We have proven that there exists a direct link between the tail behaviour of the distribution of the underling's returns and the corresponding Implied Volatility behaviour.
+Using the theory of regular variation, we have derived explicit asymptotic expressions for the Bachelier implied volatility in the wings of the volatility smile, i.e., for large positive or negative moneyness degree.
+We have proven that there exists a direct link between the tail behaviour of the distribution of the underlying's returns and the corresponding implied volatility behaviour.

 Moreover, in cases where the distribution of returns is not available in closed form but the characteristic function is known, we have shown that our formula can still characterise the asymptotic behaviour of the implied volatility.
-In particular, we have established that the boundaries of the analyticity strip of returns' characteristic function directly determines the behaviour of Bachelier Implied Volatility in the wings of the smile for most models used in quantitative finance.
+In particular, we have established that the boundaries of the analyticity strip of the returns' characteristic function directly determine the behaviour of Bachelier implied volatility in the smile's wings for most common models in quantitative finance.

 Finally, we have shown that if the implied variance grows linearly for large absolute values of the moneyness degree, then the tails of the returns’ probability distribution necessarily exhibit exponential decay and the corresponding characteristic function is analytical in a horizontal strip of the complex plane.
 Moreover, both the decay rates and the boundaries of the strip are determined by the slope of the implied variance at large moneyness degree.